Cart Abandonment

 How it works

 For this recipe, we’ll walk through how to send cart eventSomething that a person in your workspace did.
-Events can trigger campaigns, add people to segments, etc. You can access event properties in liquid with {{event.<property>}} data to your workspace and create different pathways for your customers based on the actions they’ve taken and time that’s elapsed since updating their cart.
+Events can trigger automations, add people to segments, etc, and you can use properties from events to personalize messages. data to your workspace and create different pathways for your customers based on the actions they’ve taken and time that’s elapsed since updating their cart.

 Ingredients